 Sites-and-Services

 ‘Sites-and-services’ was an important housing paradigm that was mobilized in the context of development aid to provide cost-efficient housing for the global poor.
-It often operated on a large scale, and targeted thousands of households in a single project.
-Instead of proposing a complete design, this housing strategy aimed to guide future construction by providing ‘sites’ in combination with a wide range of ‘services’.
+Instead of proposing a complete design, it aimed to guide future construction by providing ‘sites’ in combination with a wide range of ‘services’, relying on the owner-occupants to complete their dwellings over time.